nafiqahwork/Understanding-Customer-Behaviour-/README.md

   * **Revenue by Gender**: Identified that Male customers generated $157,890 while Female customers generated $75,191.
   * **Customer Segmentation**: Classified the database into **Loyal (3,116)**, **Returning (701)**, and **New (83)** segments.
-  * **Subscribers vs. Non-Subscribers**: Found that while non-subscribers are the majority (2,847), subscribers have a comparable average spend of $59.49.
+  * **Subscribers vs. Non Subscribers**: Found that while non subscribers are the majority (2,847), subscribers have a comparable average spend of $59.49.

 -----